“When I Was President”: Obasanjo Claims America Couldn’t Do Anything in Africa Without His Knowledge

 Trump’s military threats: 'US is not joking,' Primate Ayodele speaks, sends strong message to Tinubu

-Obasanjo says Americas saw that there was a possibility of Nigeria being Africa’s leader.
+Former President Olusegun Obasanjo says that when he was in charge, the US saw the possibility of Nigeria being Africa’s leader.
 Photo credit: @Oolusegun_obj

-NSCIA rejects Trump’s country of particular concern label
+NSCIA rejects Trump’s labelling of Nigeria

 Read also